kumuluz/kumuluzee-samples/tutorial-microservice-config-discovery-faulttolerance-logs-metrics-security/README.md

 ## Customer microservice

-First, we will implement customer service that will provide CRUD functionalities for custumer objects.
+First, we will implement the customer microservice that will provide CRUD functionalities for the custumer objects.

 ### Maven dependencies

-Before we start writing code, we must first add all Maven dependencies that we will need in this microservice.
+Before we start writing code, we have to add all the Maven dependencies that we will need in this microservice.

 #### Persistence module

-In the persistence module we will need JPA dependency for accessing the database.
-We will use postgresql database, hence we also need postgresql JDBC driver.
+In the persistence module we will need the JPA dependency for accessing the database.
+We will use Postgresql database, hence we also need the Postgresql JDBC driver.

 ```xml
 <dependencies>